 What is a Proxy Vote?

 A Proxy Vote is a delegation of voting authority to a representative on behalf of the original vote-holder.
 The party who receives the authority to vote is known as the Proxy and the original vote-holder is known as the Principal.
-This concept is important in financial markets and particularly with public corporations as it allows groups of shareholders to amass great influence by pooling their votes together.
+The concept is important in financial markets and particularly with public companies as it allows groups of shareholders to amass greater influence by pooling their votes together.

 For shareholders of a corporation, voting by proxy can be a common practice.
 The two most common reasons to give up votes to another party are:

 #1 Delegate to someone who is more informed

 The reason behind the delegation is largely because shareholders have limited time to fully analyze and understand what’s happening at the company, and may prefer to delegate their votes to someone who is more informed.

 #2 Principal is unable to attend in person

 Another common reason to delegate authority to someone else is if the principal is unable to attend a shareholders’ meeting.
 If remote voting is not possible, then a proxy can be sent in their place to fulfill the rights of the principal.

 In financial markets, public companies can be subjected to what is known as a proxy fight.
 A proxy fight takes place when a large shareholder (or group of shareholders) convince other shareholders to hand over their voting power.
 Forming a large block of votes this way enables the group to have more power and may enable them to sway a corporate vote, which wouldn’t have been possible if all the shareholders had been acting independently.

 A proxy fight can work in the following way: